 Covid-19 is a viral pandemic that has affected global citizens, economies, trade and animal welfare worldwide.
-The outbreak of the virus has been directly linked to wildlife sold at a ‘wet market’ in Wuhan, China.
+The outbreak of the virus has been likely linked to wildlife sold at a ‘wet market’ in Wuhan, China.
 The speculation on the source of Covid-19 still needs to be scientifically proven, but the origin of the virus being a wildlife market in Wuhan is entirely plausible, given that it has been widely accepted from the scientific community that Covid-19 is a zoonotic disease meaning it originated from animals.

 What Is a Zoonotic Disease?